Fidelity’s mutual funds offer just about anything a 401(k) investor would need to effectively put their money to work.

 Manager Bill Maclay has built a portfolio of nearly 570 holdings in U.S. REITs such as datacenter specialist Equinix (EQIX), telecommunications infrastructure REIT American Tower (AMT), and logistics real estate leader Prologis (PLD).
 There’s nothing odd about that.

-However, while your typical REIT fund will get this exposure exclusively through REIT common stock, FRIFX invests less than 40% of its assets in common stock.
-The 60%-plus remainder of assets are invested in real estate companies’ fixed income securities, including bonds, preferred stocks, and even mortgage-backed securities.
+However, while your typical REIT fund will get this exposure exclusively through REIT common stock, FRIFX invests just 35% of its assets in common stock.
+The majority (60%) of assets are invested in real estate companies’ fixed income securities, including bonds, preferred stocks, and even mortgage-backed securities.
+The remaining 5% is in cash.

 You might have noticed above that I used SEC yield for FRIFX.
 Under normal circumstances, I would cite the trailing-12-month-yield—the standard for equity funds—for a REIT product.
 But FRIFX’s debt-heavy portfolio mix makes an SEC yield more appropriate.
 And that SEC yield of nearly 5% is very competitive, even in a high-yield environment like today.